 According to Ted Brader, author of Campaigning For Hearts and Minds: How Emotional Appeals in Political Ads Work (2006: University of Chicago Press): “Consultants, journalists, and academics seem to believe that the emotional appeal of an ad stems in large part from its audiovisual packaging…Color, music, imagery, sounds, style of narration, and video editing can all serve as emotional cues.”
 He goes on to state that “some observers and practitioners regard music as an especially potent instrument with which to elicit emotions.
 The power of a soundtrack derives in part from its ability to influence mood and emotional expectations while our attention is focused elsewhere—for example, on speech and pictures.”

 As if to verify the “attention focused elsewhere” portion of the quote above, political pundits, journalists, and other public commentators tend to focus almost entirely on images and verbal/textual content when describing and analyzing political ads.
 Given the lack of attention, and the lack of musical training among most Americans, music is practically a stealth weapon when it comes to political advertisements.
 Music only tends to get discussed when either a) familiar popular songs are used, or b) when it crosses a certain line of absurdity, e.g., the over-the-top “ominous scary” music used in some political ads.
-Otherwise, when approached with a slight bit more subtlety, music holds great power because it feels instinctual for many listeners, even if quite the opposite is true in reality.2 In political ads, just like in other types of ads and in soundtracks, music adds a new and important dimension.
+Otherwise, when approached with a slight bit more subtlety, music holds great power because it feels instinctual for many listeners, even if quite the opposite is true in reality.[6.
+Musical semiotics are familiar to anyone who has listened to even a tiny fraction of the music surrounding them, anyone who’s gone to movies and watched TV.
+But since this semiotic system bypasses language—and also because musicality is considered the domain of the formally trained and the musical professional in Western culture—these semiotics are left almost entirely unexamined.
+In this context, music operates as a sort of emotional shorthand that’s understood by most but spoken by only a few.]
+In political ads, just like in other types of ads and in soundtracks, music adds a new and important dimension.
 In these programmatic settings, music is designed to instruct the listener—indicating what they should think of what they’re seeing, how they should interpret the motives of those on screen, and most simply, what they should fear and what they should welcome.